MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/Content Rich block.md

 # Content Rich block

 Content rich block is used for textual content on the page.
-The textual content can be informational or promotional purposes.

-Content rich block is a special container that allows Content Rich Block Items to be placed within it.
-Multiple content rich block items can be placed in this container in a single or multi-column view.
+The textual content can be informational or promotional.
+Content rich block module is a special container that allows Content Rich Block Items to be placed within it.
+It allows one or more content rich block items to be placed within the container in a single or multi-column view.

 Content rich block and content rich block item modules are driven by CMS data which can authored in the tooling.
-It’s a standalone module and does not have dependency on page context on any other modules in the page.
-Technically this allows content rich block to be placed on any page for inform.
+It’s a standalone module and does not have dependency on page context on any other module in the page.
+Technically this allows content rich block to be placed on any page for informational or marketing content.

 ## Usage examples in ecommerce: